 - Start researching your interests, abilities, and goals to explore colleges that might be a good fit for you.
 Remember college is not a prize to be won but a match to be made.

 - Explore possible college and career interests: texasoncourse.org, https://collegescorecard.ed.gov/

 - Make the most of your summer.
 Get a job, take extra classes, volunteer, enroll in a university summer program.

 - Save money for college.
 Talk to your parents about finances and be willing to invest in your own future.
 Think about how you can contribute to college costs.

 - Keep a journal.
 Regularly write about your dreams, goals, meaningful experiences, ways in which you have been challenged or inspired, people who have encouraged you, difficulties in your life and how they shaped you, etc. Writing is a way of thinking and reflecting about yourself and your place in the world.

 - Visit college campuses.

-- Talk to older friends about their college choices.
+- Talk to older friends or siblings about their college choices.

 - Talk to your parents.
 College is a family decision.

 - Take a deep breath!
 Be thankful for the education you’ve received and trust that you have a bright future!